 More than two decades since its inception, MRC has grown into a thriving international research facility, hosting hundreds of scientists, students, and conservationists each year.
-The research centre also supports various science based outreach programs, including the Northern Kenya Conservation Clubs, Laikipia Rabies Vaccination Campaign, and MpalaLive! online educational outreach platform.
+The research centre also supports various science-based outreach programs, including the Laikipia Rabies Vaccination Campaign and MpalaLive!, an online educational outreach platform.
 We are pleased to provide many opportunities for students and scientists to engage with and support these programs alongside their research and studies.
-In keeping with George Small's vision, the property still holds around 2,000 cattle, sheep, and camels for research purposes, and Mpala Research Centre remains committed to its mission of science, education, and conservation.
+In keeping with George Small's vision, the property still holds around 2,000 cattle, sheep, and camels for research purposes, and Mpala Research Centre remains committed to its mission of research, conservation, and community.